 The Avada Visibility System

-In Avada, you will find an intuitive Visibility System for all Elements that you use on the page.
-This easy to use system allows you to choose when Elements are displayed, and when they are hidden, based on the screen size they are being viewed on.
+Avada has an intuitive Visibility System for all Design Elements that you use on your website (not to be confused with Avada Conditional Rendering).
+This easy-to-use system lets you choose when Elements are displayed and when they are hidden, based on the screen size where they are viewed.

-For example, if you want a section of your page to only display on mobile devices and not on desktops, then our Visibility System lets you do that effortlessly.
-Continue reading below to learn more about the Avada Builder’s Visibility System.
+For example, if you want a section of your page to display only on mobile devices and not on desktops, our Visibility System lets you do so effortlessly.
+Continue reading below to learn more about Avada’s Visibility System.

 Container, Column, and Element Visibility

-The ‘Visibility’ option is available to use in all Elements, including Containers and Columns.
+The ‘Visibility’ option is available for all Avada Design and Layout Elements, including Containers and Columns.
 This option is called ‘Container Visibility’ for Containers, ‘Column Visibility’ for Columns, and ‘Element Visibility’ for all other Elements.
-By default, visibility is set on all three screen sizes, but you can enable or disable any number of screen sizes in the option.
-Continue reading below to learn more about how to use this option.
+By default, visibility is set on all three screen sizes, but you can turn on or off any number of screen sizes in the options.

 Container Visibility Option